 Hemp is a natural bioaccumulator, meaning it absorbs nutrients as well as contaminants from the soil as it grows.
 Make sure the CBD you buy is from a farm that uses organic practices to ensure there are no pesticides or metals in your CBD.

-Which is the Best CBD for Dogs with Hip & Joint Pain?
+Which is the Best CBD for Dogs with Hip & Joints?

 Bakko’s Get Up & Go formula blends 10mg of CBD with botanicals like: green mussels, glucosamine, chondroitin, and L-Carnitine which are all super healthy for canine joints.
-Over time these nutrients will help your dog’s hips and joints move better so they can lead a healthier, happier life.
+Over time these adaptogenic ingredients will promote hip and joint health, leading to a healthier, happier life.